Natural Resources - MNR, MS

 - Master of Natural Resources - The MNR is a non-thesis degree.

-Natural Resource Management is available for individuals with a baccalaureate degree who are interested in the natural resources arena.
-This degree can be completed in 3-4 semesters depending upon coursework selected and requires a minimum of 30 semester hours of graduate courses
+Natural Resource Management is available for individuals with a baccalaureate degree who are interested in careers in the natural resources arena.
+This degree can be completed in 3-4 semesters depending upon coursework selected and requires a minimum of 30 semester hours of graduate courses.

-Professional Forester option for individuals with baccalaureate degrees in fields other than forestry and who are interested in becoming Registered Foresters in Alabama.
-This option is a two-year program which begins with a 10 week summer Field Practicum and requires a minimum of 70 semester hours (34 hours of specified undergraduate course work plus 36 hours of graduate course work).
+Professional Forester track is for individuals with baccalaureate degrees in fields other than forestry and who are interested in becoming Registered Foresters in Alabama.
+This track is a two-year program which begins with a 10 week summer Field Practicum and requires a minimum of 64 semester hours (34 hours of specified undergraduate course work plus 30 hours of graduate course work).

 - Requirements for the MNR degree include 30 semester hours at the 6000 - 8999 level.